Joessameldinq/Chess-Master-CSED28-/README.md

 - Show several message boxes during gameplay

+- You can choose a theme for board out of 12 theme

 - Clean modular C codebase

 - Adding an Icon for the executable game